ymankh/Donoud/README.md

 4. Use the input fields and buttons provided to make changes.
 5. Changes are automatically saved to local storage.
 6. Use the filtering options to efficiently organize and find tasks and notes.
+7. Create and manage note folders from the notes toolbar to keep related notes together.

 ## Contributing